navattic.identify({ email: user.email })

 At its core, RFP automation software transforms a chaotic, manual process into a well-oiled machine.
 Instead of frantically searching for information across scattered documents and relying on institutional memory, your team gets a structured environment built for efficiency.
 The system first ingests and organizes all your critical company information.
 Then, when a new proposal request arrives, it uses powerful AI to parse the questions and instantly match them with the best-approved answers.
 Finally, it wraps the entire project in a layer of project management, ensuring every task is assigned, tracked, and completed on time.
 It’s a holistic approach that addresses the biggest pain points of the traditional RFP process: finding information, writing responses, and managing collaboration.

-Your Central Knowledge Library
+It Starts with a Central Knowledge Library

 Imagine never having to dig through old emails, shared drives, or outdated documents to find an answer again.
 That’s the power of a central knowledge library.
 This is the heart of any RFP automation platform.
 It’s a single, organized place where all your company’s approved information lives—from security protocols and product specs to case studies and team bios.
 Instead of writing answers from scratch every time, your team can pull from this pre-vetted content.
 Your subject matter experts simply need to review and approve the information, ensuring every response is accurate and consistent.
 This knowledge management approach becomes your single source of truth for every proposal.